 Formerly Incarcerated Transition Program (FIT) Information

-NC-FIT Clinic is held every 1st and 3rd Thursday of the month.
+NC-FIT Clinic is held every 2nd and 4th Thursday of the month for Greensboro.

 Mission & Purpose